rnieblesealo/niko/README.md

 enojoy!

-This will also probably be the 404 page for my webste :]
+This will also probably make a kickass 404 page for my site www.rnieb.dev!

 ---